Nitin-parihar09/CSV-Data-Manipulation-in-Java/README.md

 download the project zip folder and extract it

-open the eclipse IDE and open the mave-project-nitin dictionary which is extracted from the zip folder
+open the eclipse IDE and open the maven-project-nitin dictionary which is extracted from the zip folder

 then find the GenerateTestData file from the project it will create a users.csv file in testdata folder with one record each time